cowprotocol/composable-cow/README.md

 diff -u networks.json <(bash dev/generate-networks-file.sh)
 ```

-The generator reads every `broadcast/*/*/run-*.json`, newest wins, and only `31337` is gitignored.
-Broadcasting to a local node that impersonates a real chain id therefore leaves artifacts that
-silently replace the published addresses.
-Test on anvil's default `31337` against a settlement
+Only chain `31337` is gitignored under `broadcast/`, so broadcasting to a local node that
+impersonates a real chain id leaves artifacts that override the published addresses.
+Keep anvil on
-deployed by [`deploy_AnvilStack.s.sol`](./script/deploy_AnvilStack.s.sol): a `GPv2Settlement` copied
-from another chain will not do, because its domain separator is immutable and commits to the chain
-it was built on, which is exactly what the scripts check.
-If you do fork a real chain id, delete the
-runs it produced, and run the `diff` above before committing anything under `broadcast/`.
+its default chain id, and run the `diff` above before committing anything under `broadcast/`.

 ### Contract verification on block explorer